Shri Chamunda Devi Mandir: Popularity

 It is one of the most famous temples in India.
 The Chamunda Devi Temple has always been a tourist attraction for people who visit Palampur.
-The temple attracts travellers from all parts of India, not only because there are a lot of spiritual legends attached to it, but also because the temple is ancient and because of its Himachali architecture.
-The ancient idol of Shri Chamunda Devi is a common subject of interest among travellers, photographers and devotees alike.
+The temple attracts travelers from all parts of India, not only because there are a lot of spiritual legends attached to it, but also because the temple is ancient and because of its Himachali architecture.
+The ancient idol of Shri Chamunda Devi is a common subject of interest among travelers, photographers and devotees alike.
 Apart from the plenty of tourists who visit the Chamunda Devi Temple as a major tourist attraction of Palampur, the local residents of the hill town consider it one of the holiest places of worship in the area, especially because of its many legends and history that are attached to it.
 These residents and other devotees from the neighbouring hill towns visit this temple in order to offer their prayers to the goddess.

 A small temple named Jakhni Mata Mandir is situated on a hilltop that overlooks the valley.
 It is accessible by a short mountain drive.